jabranr/unique-user-id/README.md

 # Unique User ID

-Generate unique id using timestamp and random number.
+Generate a unique ID using the UNIX timestamp and random numbers.

 ## Usage